globaleaks/globaleaks-whistleblowing-software/documentation/index.rst

 Documentation
 =============

-.. note:: This documentation is thank to the support of our community.
-Join us and contribute with your additions and suggestion.
-In any of the page you find a link that enables you to provide suggestions and corrections.
-We remind you that in case of any software issue or bug you may always report on the `ticketing system <https://github.com/globaleaks/globaleaks-whistleblowing-software/issues>`_.
+.. note:: This documentation is made possible thanks to the support of our community.
+Join us and contribute with your additions and suggestions.
+On any page, you will find a link that allows you to provide feedback and corrections.
+If you encounter any software issues or bugs, please report them through our `ticketing system <https://github.com/globaleaks/globaleaks-whistleblowing-software/issues>`_.

 .. toctree::
   gettingstarted/index.rst